mdaliejaz/apigee/README.md

-# apigee
-Find top users (IP addresses) from a large file

 # Design Considerations

 In the current implementation `java.util.Scanner` is used to handle large files; files larger than the available memory!